-CCAB believes that professionally trained and qualified accountants are part of the solution to tackling Economic Crime with a commitment to report any identified or suspected money laundering activity to the Financial Intelligence Unit within the National Crime Agency.
+CCAB believes that professionally trained and qualified accountants are part of the solution to tackling Economic Crime.

 In all of this, CCAB, and its bodies, are cognisant of the terrible but often-unreported harm done to the health, relationships, professional standing, family life and financial prospects of victims and innocent by-standers.
 The professional accountancy bodies and their members have a vital role in combatting this type of crime.

 CCAB guidance on Defence Against Money Laundering (‘DAML’) requests and their relevance to an Insolvency Practitioner.